 Community outreach and public information play a vital role in the success of the Stormwater Program.
 Since stormwater collected in the streets and catch basins flow untreated to our waterways, it is vital to prevent pollution at the source.

 Waterways become polluted when pollutants such as used motor oil, antifreeze, paints, fertilizers, pet waste, soapy water, and pesticides are washed into the storm drains.
 These pollutants ar the number one source of pollution in our nation’s urban waters today.
 Storm drains were designed to collect only rain and clean water runoff to prevent flooding during storms.

 Never dispose of leaves, grass clippings, trash, oil, paint, chlorinated (pool) water, or any other type of pollutant into the gutters or street catch basins.
 Rake the leaves, dirt, and debris from the gutter in front of your home to help prevent clogs that can lead to flooding.
 Never place filters or screens in front of storm drains as this can lead to clogs and increased flooding.

 Stockton Municipal Code (SMC) 8.04.210, prohibits the deposit of any recyclable material, green waste, garbage, rubbish, or waste matter on any street, alley, gutter, park, or other public way, vacant lot, water or waterway, or on levees.
 Anyone caught dumping may be cited and fined according to SMC 13.16.Article V.430.

-There are many ways we can do our part in keeping our local sloughs, rivers, and the Delta free of debris and pollutants.
-The Stormwater Program offers volunteer opportunities, educational material, videos, informational press releases, and a variety of tips to residents and businesses for preventing pollution at the source.
+We can all do our part to keep our local sloughs, rivers, and the Delta free of debris and pollutants.
+The Stormwater Program offers volunteer opportunities, educational material, videos, informational press releases, and tips for residents and businesses to help prevent pollution at the source.

 Tips for Businesses